cricket007/Kafka-Zookeeper-with-Vault/Packer/Vault/run-vault/README.md

 * Ubuntu 16.04
 * Amazon Linux
+* RHEL 7.4

-There is a good chance it will work on other flavors of Debian, CentOS, and RHEL as well.
+There is a good chance it will work on other flavors of Debian, and CentOS as well.